-- o If the insurer has unilateral control over the rights to terminate the contract, to reject demandable premiums or to modify the premiums or the required performance based on the contract so that the premiums fully reflect the risks, the limit will be that of the temporality in effect without later renewal and with the following renewal if it is within two months away. - However, if the insuring entity does not have said unilateral rights, the extension of the contractual limit will be adopted taking into account future renewals.
+- o If the insurer has unilateral control over the rights to terminate the contract, to reject demandable premiums or to modify the premiums or the required performance based on the contract so that the premiums fully reflect the risks, the limit will be that of the temporality in effect without later renewal and with the following renewal if it is within two months away. - However, if the insuring entity does not have said unilateral rights, the extension of the contractual limit will be adopted taking into account future renewals, except for the coverages of cancer, heart attack and serious illnesses from the end of April 2019.

-• Options and guarantees:
+Options and guarantees: